fiskaltrust/middleware-demo/CPP/simple/REST/Echo/README.md

 ## cpp-httplib

-Please download the from [here](https://github.com/yhirose/cpp-httplib).
+Please download the library from [here](https://github.com/yhirose/cpp-httplib).

 > _**Note:** The configure script will ask the location of the library (default: .\lib\cpp-httplib)_